 The MSBA program is a 16-month program; however, seven years is the allowed maximum.

-School of Business Sequential Master's Degrees
+Sequential Master's Degree Completion

-Graduates of the MBA, MPA, or MNM programs may return within 5 years of earning their degree to complete a sequential degree with any of the other masters programs in the School of Business.
-Students must complete the subsequent degree within 3 years of beginning work on the sequential degree.
+Graduates of the MBA, MPA, or MNM programs may return within 5 years of earning their degree to complete a sequential degree in the School of Business.